ionic-team/capacitor-docs/docs/main/ios/troubleshooting.md

 ## Apple Silicon: `ffi` Bus Error

-If you're using an Apple Silicon-powered Mac, you might encounter something like this when running `npx cap update`:
+If you installed CocoaPods with `sudo gem install cocoapods` and you're using an Apple Silicon-powered Mac, you might encounter something like this when running `npx cap update`:

 ```
 [error] Analyzing dependencies